 - Weigh out 8 oz of potato and put them in the bowl of your stand mixer.
 Fit the mixer with the paddle attachment and mix until smooth.

 - Cut the butter in 4-5 pieces and add to the mixer.
-Mix until the butter has melted.
+Mix until the butter has "melted" into the rest of the dough..

 - Mix in milk, sugar, egg, egg yolks, and salt until you have what looks like potato soup.